 This may seem like an obvious point, but it’s common for truck drivers to fall and injure themselves by underestimating just how slippery their vehicle’s steps are.

-It’s not a race, so be sure to take your time and wear boots with good grip to reduce your chance of injury.
+Take your time and wear boots with a good grip to reduce your chance of slipping and injury.
 Also, when visibility is low, always remember your high-visibility vest!

-There’s a good time to stop driving, and there’s a bad time to stop driving.
-Winter conditions can be so harsh that driving no longer becomes possible, so it is important to recognise know when this is.
-If visibility is low and driving conditions severe, do not stop on the hard shoulder as this will dramatically increase your chances of being hit.
+There’s a good time and a bad time to stop driving.
+When winter conditions become so treacherous that driving no longer becomes possible, find a place to stop. wherever possible, do not stop on the hard shoulder as this will dramatically increase your chances of being hit.
 Instead, drive carefully to a gas station or any 24-hour establishment and wait until visibility increases.

-To help reduce winter driving risks, you should already be implementing a range of preventative measures – such as regular driver training and frequent maintenance checks – but it’s also important to have a solid process for managing related KPI’s.
+To help reduce winter driving risks, you should already be implementing a range of preventative measures – such as regular driver training in order to create a team of better drivers, and frequent maintenance checks – but it’s also important to have a solid process for managing related KPI’s.

 For example, it’s all very well specifying regular vehicle checks, but how do you ensure these are completed fully and on-time?

 The first step is always to gain awareness of what’s going on in your operation.
 Start by asking measurable questions such as: “to what extent are drivers trained for harsh driving conditions?” and “are any drivers or vehicles more at-risk?” or “is a winter driving policy available – and who has read it?” and “how is daily vehicle roadworthiness ensured?”